Coinvention/upchain-hackathon-starterpack/README.md

 2. Deploy the code to testnet and test your allication with a public blockchain

+## Current shortcomings (hackathon perspective)

+Is this true?
+* Https certificates need to be installed
+* Applications always require a password
+* Difficult debugging on testnet as errors end up in proxy and are not relayed to the user

 ## Features

 * Test Driven Development for Smart Contracts